 Course of study: International Business Management & Sustainability (Master) Degree: Master of Business Administration (MBA) Modul number: 08 Modul title: Behavioral Science & Leading People Module responsible: Prof. Dr. phil.
-Götz Walter Language of lecture: english Typ of module: Mandatory module Module Content: Behavioural Science: The module deals with empirically based, partly psychological theories and concepts of teamwork (e.g., IMO models) and leadership.
-(A) The content covered will be directly applied to case studies from current business practice, which also includes the topic of digitalisation (B) In addition, it will be discussed to what extent the theories and concepts dealt with contribute to sustainable business success in the three dimensions of social, ecology and economy.
-Leading People: Leadership: contribution to success, understanding of leadership and legitimacy Leadership map (strategy, structure, corporate culture) Leadership poles and competencies Role and competence model of leadership Communication and conflict management Team management with focus on international teams/ team development Leadership theories and models (incl. "new leadership") Leadership tools in practice Leadership tools in practice Leadership tools in practice Leadership - Capabilities - Talent - Diversity Facilitator - Networker - Coach - Trainer Cast your shadow as a leader Courses: 10026 Behavioral Science & Leading People Teaching and learning forms: LS Lecture and Seminar Prerequisites for participation: University degree Applicability of the module: International Business Management & Sustainability Prerequisites allocation ECTS: Portfolio: - Behavioural Science: Oral presentation, 50% weightage - Leading People: Leadership homework, 50% weightage ECTS credits: 5
+Götz Walter Language of lecture: english Typ of module: Mandatory module Module Content: Behavioral Science: - The module deals with empirically based, partly psychological theories and concepts of teamwork (e.g., IMO models) and leadership.
+(A) The content covered will be directly applied to case studies from current business practice, which also includes the topic of digitalization.
+(B) In addition, it will discuss to what extent the theories and concepts dealt with contribute to sustainable business success in the three dimensions of social, ecology and economy.
+Leading People: - Leadership: contribution to success, understanding of leadership and legitimacy - Leadership map (strategy, structure, corporate culture) - Leadership proles and competencies - Role and competence model of leadership - Communication and conflict management - Team management with focus on international teams/ team development - Leadership theories and models (incl. "new leadership") - Leadership tools in practice - Leadership - Capabilities - Talent - Diversity - Talent management and management development Inclusive Leadership & Diversity: - Leadership - Capabilities - Talent - Diversity - Facilitator - Networker - Coach - Trainer - Cast your shadow as a leader.
+Focus on Sustainability in the Module: The module includes different approaches of social sustainability aspects, as it reveals how other actors o an organization can behave and be led in a sustainable manner.
+The transfer can be given to actors outside of the own organization.
+Courses: 10026 Behavioral Science & Leading People Teaching and learning forms: LS Lecture and Seminar